 NIMH/OARC Special Event for Autism Awareness Month

-The National Institute of Mental Health (NIMH) and the Office of Autism Research Coordination (OARC) are pleased to host their 9th Annual Autism Awareness Month Special Event, Animating the Future for Exceptional Minds.
-The event will feature Exceptional Minds, a non-profit organization in Los Angeles, California that prepares young adults on the autism spectrum for careers in the digital arts and entertainment industry.
-The event will include a sampling of their animation, an overview of their training program, and an interview and Q&A with their students and staff.
+The National Institute of Mental Health (NIMH) and the Office of Autism Research Coordination (OARC) are pleased to host their 10th Annual Autism Awareness Month Special Event, A Portrait of Autism: Artists and Their Works.
+This virtual event will feature 4 artists, who will talk about how their experiences as autistic individuals have shaped their artistic expression.
+The event will include a sampling of their artwork and a Q&A with the artists.

 |Cost:||The event is free and open to the public.|

 |Access:||This is a virtual event and will be accessible via NIH VideoCast

 If you experience technical problems, please e-mail IACCPublicInquiries@mail.nih.gov.

 |Disability Accommodations:||Captioning will be available.
 Individuals who need sign language interpreters and/or other reasonable accommodations to participate in this event may contact Rebecca Martin at Rebecca.email@example.com or 301-435-0886.
 Please make accommodation requests 7 business days prior to the event.
 This is a family-friendly virtual event.|

 Video Message from NIMH Director Dr. Joshua Gordon

 Director, National Institute of Mental Health (NIMH) and Chair, IACC

 Q&A with the Online Audience